kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 #### Alpha

 - Changes to existing backoff curve implemented behind a feature flag
-    1. Front-loaded decay curve for all workloads with `restartPolicy: Always`
+    1. Front-loaded decay curve for all workloads with `restartPolicy: Always` or `restartPolicy: OnFailure`
        <<[UNRESOLVED]>>
     2. Front-loaded, low max cap backoff curve for nodes workloads with XYZ config